arasidprojectz/majorproject/proposal.md

 - NPCs
 - Character dialog/interactions
 - Pokemon sprites
-- Battling/characters and attacks to battle with
+- Battling/character and attacks to battle with
 - Battle system (hitpoints/damage calculation)
 - AI system for battling
-- Catching/battling wild Pokemons
+- Catching(nice to have)/battling wild Pokemons
 - A goal for the player to pursue
 - Level system for Pokemon
 - Ability to enter buildings/interact with the environment